 OEEM 210.
-Cardiac Rhythm Interpretation 3 Credits (2+3P) Cardiac conduction system: electrophysiology, electrocardiogram, monitor, atrial, sinus, ventricular and junctional dysrhythmias, multiple lead EKG and 12 lead EKG interpretation.
+Cardiac Rhythm Interpretation 3 Credits (2+3P)

+Cardiac conduction system: electrophysiology, electrocardiogram, monitor, atrial, sinus, ventricular and junctional dysrhythmias, multiple lead EKG and 12 lead EKG interpretation.
 Requires a "C" or better to pass.
 May be repeated up to 3 credits.
 Consent of Instructor required.
 Restricted to: OEEM, OEMS majors.
 Restricted to Community Colleges campuses only.

 Prerequisite(s): OEEM 201, OEEM 206, OEEM 207.

 OEEM 212.
-EMT-Paramedic Cardiovascular Emergencies 3 Credits (2+3P) Review anatomy, physiology, and pathophysiology of cardiovascular system.
+EMT-Paramedic Cardiovascular Emergencies 3 Credits (2+3P)

+Review anatomy, physiology, and pathophysiology of cardiovascular system.
 Assessment and management of cardiovascular emergencies in the prehospital setting.
 Requires a "C" or better to pass.
 May be repeated up to 3 credits.
 Consent of Instructor required.
 Restricted to: OEMS,OEEM majors.
 Restricted to Community Colleges campuses only.
-Prerequisite(s): OEEM 210.

 OEEM 213.
-EMT-Paramedic: Medical Emergencies I 3 Credits (2+3P) Study of the disease process; assessment and management of neurological, endocrine, gastrointestinal, renal emergencies and infectious disease.
+EMT-Paramedic: Medical Emergencies I 3 Credits (2+3P)

+Study of the disease process; assessment and management of neurological, endocrine, gastrointestinal, renal emergencies and infectious disease.
 Requires a "C" or better to pass.
 May be repeated up to 3 credits.
 Consent of Instructor required.
 Restricted to: OEEM, OEMS majors.
 Restricted to Community Colleges campuses only.
-Prerequisite(s): OEEM 212.

 OEEM 214.
-EMT--Paramedic: Medical Environmental Emergencies II 3 Credits (2+3P) Study of disease process, assessment, and management of poisoning, drug and alcohol abuse, environmental, behavioral and geriatric emergencies.
+EMT--Paramedic: Medical Environmental Emergencies II 3 Credits (2+3P)

+Study of disease process, assessment, and management of poisoning, drug and alcohol abuse, environmental, behavioral and geriatric emergencies.
 Requires a "C" or better to pass.
 May be repeated up to 3 credits.
 Consent of Instructor required.
 Restricted to: OEMS, OEEM majors.
 Restricted to Community Colleges campuses only.
-Prerequisite(s): OEEM 213.

 OEEM 216.
-EMT-Paramedic: Reproductive and Childhood Emergencies 3 Credits (2+3P) Covers anatomy, physiology, disease processes, assessment and management of male and female reproductive system emergencies, childhood emergencies and growth and development.
+EMT-Paramedic: Reproductive and Childhood Emergencies 3 Credits (2+3P)

+Covers anatomy, physiology, disease processes, assessment and management of male and female reproductive system emergencies, childhood emergencies and growth and development.
 Restricted to majors.
 Requires a C or better to pass.
 Restricted to: Community Colleges only.

 Prerequisite(s): OEEM 214 and consent of instructor.

 OEEM 218.
-Pediatric Advance Life Support for the Healthcare Professional 1 Credit Identify and respond to life threatening pediatric emergencies.
+Pediatric Advance Life Support for the Healthcare Professional

+Identify and respond to life threatening pediatric emergencies.
 Taught using the American Heart Association guidelines for course completion.
-Graded S/U. Prerequisite: OEEM 101.
+Graded S/U.

 OEEM 219.
-Advance Cardiac Life Support for the Healthcare Provider 1 Credit Identify and respond to life threatening cardiac emergencies.
+Advance Cardiac Life Support for the Healthcare Provider

+Identify and respond to life threatening cardiac emergencies.
 Taught using the American Heart Association guidelines for course completion.
-Graded S/U. Prerequisite: OEEM 101.
+Graded S/U.

 OEEM 230.
-EMT-Paramedic Clinical Experience I 3 Credits Assigned clinical experiences in patient assessment and specific management techniques.
+EMT-Paramedic Clinical Experience I 3 Credits

+Assigned clinical experiences in patient assessment and specific management techniques.
 Successful completion includes minimum required hours and completion of course objectives.
 Restricted to majors.
 Requires a C or better to pass.
-Prerequisite: consent of instructor.

 OEEM 231.
-EMT-Paramedic Clinical Experience II 3 Credits Assigned clinical experiences in patient assessment and specific management techniques.
+EMT-Paramedic Clinical Experience II 3 Credits

+Assigned clinical experiences in patient assessment and specific management techniques.
 Successful completion includes minimum required hours and completion of course objectives.
 Requires a "C" or better to pass.
 May be repeated up to 3 credits.
 Consent of Instructor required.

 Prerequisite(s)/Corequisite(s): OEEM 230.
 Restricted to: OEMS,OEEM majors.
 Restricted to Community Colleges campuses only.

 OEEM 240.
-EMT-Paramedic Field Experience I 3 Credits Advanced prehospital skills and knowledge.
+EMT-Paramedic Field Experience I

+Advanced prehospital skills and knowledge.
 Successful completion of at least the minimum required hours and course objectives.
 Restricted to majors.
 Requires a C or better to pass.
-Prerequisite: consent of instructor.

 OEEM 241.
 EMT-Paramedic Field Experience II

-3 Credits

 Continued focus on advanced prehospital skills and knowledge, with increasing responsibility for patient care.
 Successful completion includes meeting at least the minimum required hours and course objectives.
 Pre/Requires a C- or better to pass.

 Corequisites: OEEM 240 Restricted to majors.

 OEEM 242.
-EMT-Paramedic Field Internship II
+EMT-Paramedic Field Internship

-3 Credits

 Emphasis on total patient care responsibility and team leadership skills.
 Successful completion includes meeting the minimum hours required and course objectives.
-Pre/ Restricted to majors.
-Requires a C- or better to pass.
+Pre/ Consent of Instructor required.
+Restricted to: OEEM majors.
+Restricted to Community Colleges campuses only.

-Corequisites: OEEM 241.